Eric-Song-Nop/DRD-c11/README.md

 Benchmarks
 -------------------

-Many simple tests are located in the `test/` directory.
-These are manually instrumented and can just be run.

-You may also want to try the larger benchmarks (distributed separately).
+The benchmarks are distributed separately.
 These require LLVM to instrument.
+You may also follow the steps in the Artifact Appendix of our paper (https://dl.acm.org/doi/abs/10.1145/3445814.3446711) to run the benchmarks.

 Running your own code
 ---------------------